-You can connect many types of monitors to your Macintosh computer, including most standard monitors.
+You can connect many types of monitors (often called displays) to your Macintosh computer, including most standard monitors.
 See the Technical Information booklet that came with your computer for a complete list.

 This section contains instructions on connecting most types of monitors.
-Monitors from manufacturers other than Apple may require adapters for their monitor cables and power cords.
-If you are connecting a non-Apple monitor, also refer to the instructions that came with the monitor.
+If you are connecting a monitor from a manufacturer other than Apple, also refer to the instructions that came with the monitor.